learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 on the JSX for these components.
 You're free to make new components when you feel that doing so is warranted.

+### routes.js

+You'll be adding the routes you create to this file and saving them within the `routes` variable.
+You'll need to provide routes for `/`, `/directors`, `/actors`, and `/movie`.
+The `/movie` route should also include a URL parameter called `title`.
+Don't forget that you'll need to import components into this file!

 ### index.js

-Our `index.js` file is currently just rendering our Home component.
+Our `index.js` file is currently broken.
+(It's not rendering anything!)
 You'll need to update it to provide routing to our application using `createBrowserRouter` and `RouterProvider`.

-You'll need to provide routes for `/`, `/directors`, `/actors`, and `/movie`.
-The `/movie` route should also include a URL parameter called `title`.

->**Note**: You'll need to save your array of route objects to the `routes`
->variable within this file, then pass that variable to `createBrowserRouter`.
->The `route` variable is being used in the tests - _if you do not save your
->routes to this variable, you will not pass the tests_.

 ### data.js